harshitarav/ecommerce_data_platform/README.md

 - Validation failures are classified by severity and can stop downstream processing.

 ### Gold Layer — Business-Ready Data
-The Gold layer transforms validated Silver data into business-oriented analytical structures optimized for reporting and analytics.
+The Gold layer transforms validated Silver data into business-oriented dimensional models and analytical marts optimized for reporting and analytics.

 **Transformations:**
 - Dimension table creation